The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Black Orlov - the cursed black diamond

 The Black Orlov is a 67.5-carat black diamond which is also known as the Eye of Brahma.
-Legend has it that the stone was stolen by a monk, from the statue of Hindu God Brahma in Pondicherry, India.
+It was originally thought to be a part of an uncut 195 carat diamond.
+This larger stone was featured as one of the eyes in a statue of Hindu God Brahma in Pondicherry, India.
+Legend has it that the stone was stolen by a monk from the statue.
 This theft is how the curse of the Black Orlov began.
 The monk allegedly died later starting a series of unfortunate events.

-Its whereabouts were unknown until 1932, when a dealer tried to sell it in New York City.
+Its whereabouts were unknown until 1932, when a diamond dealer from Europe, named Mr J.W.
+Paris tried to sell it in New York City.
 Just after a few months, he committed suicide by jumping off a skyscraper.
+This dealer is said to be the first known victim of the diamond’s curse.

 The diamond was last seen in 2006 at a Christie’s auction and now belongs in a private collection.